-- Your resumé and job search are working. - Don't worry about any shortcomings you only get an interview if the employer thinks you can do the job. - Your odds are pretty good if you make it this far, your chances of getting the job are around one in six. - Be prepared planning for your interview makes a big difference.
+- · Give yourself a high five your resumé and job search are working - Don't worry about any shortcomings you only get an interview if the employer thinks you can do the job - Your odds are pretty good if you make it this far, your chances of getting the job are around one in six. - Be prepared planning for your interview makes a big difference types of interviews.